SuperCrabLover/MiptDBHW/README.md

 	Killing process with PID: 955
 	Killing process with PID: 958
 	Killing process with PID: 961
+	Killing process with PID: 993
+	Killing process with PID: 996
+	Killing process with PID: 999
+	Killing process with PID: 1030
+	Killing process with PID: 1033
+	Killing process with PID: 1036
-	Killing process with PID: 978
+	Killing process with PID: 1073
 	Killed
 	```